speechcatcher-asr/speechcatcher-data/data_server/README.md

-How to create the Postgres
+# How to create the Postgres schema

-Create a new database, e.g. speechcatcher and then:
+Create a new user and database, e.g. speechcatcher and then:

-psql -d speechcatcher < schema.psql
+sudo -u speechatcher psql -d speechcatcher < schema.psql